Holder estimates for kinetic Fokker-Planck equations up to the boundary: Flattening the boundary

 \subsection{Specular reflection boundary condition}

 In \cite{guo2020}, the authors explain how to use the change of variables that flattens the boundary together with a mirror extension to study kinetic equations with specular reflection boundary condition.
 A similar procedure is carried out in \cite{zhu2022regularity}.
 We explain it briefly in this section.

-Let us recall the specular-reflection boundary condition.
+Let us recall the specular reflection boundary condition.
 It consists in postulating that the function $f$ satisfies the following identity for all $(t,x,v) \in \gamma$,

 Let us define our notion of weak solution.